BertrandConxy/BertrandConxy/README.md

-<p align="center"></p><hr><h1 align="center">Hello World 👋 <br> I'm Betrand Mutangana Ishimwe</h1><h3 align="center">Full-stack Software Developer  </h3><h4 align="center">I have 1+ years programming experience.</h4>
+<p align=center>/p>hr><h1> align="center">Hello World 👋 <br> I'm Betrand Mutangana Ishimwe</h1><h3 align="center">Full-stack Software Developer  </h3><h4 align="center">I have 2+ years programming experience.</h4>
-<p align="center">I am commited to building outstanding UI(s) using React and Next together with other modern technologies.
-I build RESTful API(s) using Ruby and Ruby on Rails.
-I'm also good at content creation, website designing, and 3D animation. <br>
+<p align="center">I am committed to building outstanding UIs so that the user will have a memorable experience interacting with them using modern technologies.
+I build RESTful APIs using Ruby and Ruby on Rails.
+I'm also good at content creation, website designing, and animation. <br>
-  I'm constantly striving to build systems and tools that improve the community's way of living by contributing to open-source projects and my own projects.
-Curiosity is the one that pushes me to learn more and seek for more adventure in this internet world.
-That is why I'm learning and turning into a better version of my self day by day!😎</p>
+I'm constantly striving to build systems and tools that improve the community's way of living by contributing to open-source projects and investing in my own projects.
+Curiosity is the one that pushes me to learn more and seek for more adventure in this technology world.
+That is why I'm constantly learning and turning into a better version of myself day by day!😎</p>

 <p align="center">
   <em>I'm always <b>